 An analysis of patterns of public engagement in China's community micro-rehabilitation projects: A case study of Guangzhou

-Weixuan CHEN, Ali Cheshmehzangi, Jiapei Yu, Eugenio Mangi, Tim Heath, Qianxi Zhang
+Weixuan Chen, Ali Cheshmehzangi, Jiapei Yu, Eugenio Mangi, Tim Heath, Qianxi Zhang

 Research output: Journal PublicationArticlepeer-review